ASchoe311/EasyTuya/readme.md

 # EasyTuya - Making IOT Control With Python Easy

-EasyTuya is a module containing nearly all needed functionality for interacting with your Tuya powered IOT devices through Python.
+EasyTuya is a package containing nearly all needed functionality for interacting with your Tuya powered IOT devices through Python.
 This is done using [Tuya's web API](https://developer.tuya.com/en/docs/iot/open-api/api-list/api?id=K989ru6gtvspg), meaning that for this module to work you will need a cloud developer account on Tuya's website.
 Full instructions for this and general setup can be found below.
 If you have not already, to use this you must also download the TuyaSmart app on your phone and add your compatible devices.

+## Full documentation for this package can be found [here](https://aschoe311.github.io/EasyTuya/)

 # Installation

     pip3 install EasyTuya

 ### Requirements

  - [pycryptodome](https://pypi.org/project/pycryptodome/)